paynl/woocommerce-plugin/readme.txt

-=== Woocommerce Pay.nl Payment Methods ===
+=== Woocommerce PAY.
+Payment Methods ===
 Contributors: andypay
 Donate link: https://www.pay.nl/webshops/plugin-woocommerce
 Link: http://www.pay.nl
 Tags: paynl, paymentmethods, woocommerce, ideal, Alipay, Wechatpay, ,paypal, creditcard, mybank, sofortbanking, afterpay, mistercash, bancontact, paysafecard, clickandbuy, giropay, incasso, betaalmethoden, billink, wijncadeau, givacard, cashly, wechatpay, spraypay, tikkie, przelewy24, creditclick
 Requires at least: 3.5.1
-Stable tag: 3.3.10
+Stable tag: 3.4.1
 Tested up to: 5.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds the pay.nl payment methods to your Woocommerce installation.
+This plugin adds the PAY. payment methods to your Woocommerce installation.

 == Description ==

-*By installing this plugin you'll be able to integrate the payment methods of Pay.nl to your WooCommerce Webshop.
+*By installing this plugin you'll be able to integrate the payment methods of PAY. to your WooCommerce Webshop.
 This will only take a few minutes.
 If the plugin is successfully installed your customers will then be able to checkout their orders through the payment options such as iDeal, PayPal, Creditcard and so on.*

-Payment Service Provider Pay.nl offers online payment options for webshops and websites.
-Pay.nl has different payment option packages available.
+Payment Service Provider PAY. offers online payment options for webshops and websites.
+PAY. has different payment option packages available.
 These packages range from the smallest one (XS) to the largest one (XL).
 Not sure which package is suitable for you?
 Start with the try-out package called Pioneer XS!
 With the Pioneer XS you will be able to use all payment options  except for the options credit card and direct debit.
 Just fill in the registration form and you'll receive a personal account by email.
-With this account you have direct access to the Pay.nl Administration Panel where you can add your website(s) and install the payment options that are essential for your website.
+With this account you have direct access to the PAY.
+Administration Panel where you can add your website(s) and install the payment options that are essential for your website.

-With Pay.nl you can add the following payment options to your website:
+With PAY. you can add the following payment options to your website:

 * Afterpay
 * Alipay